charan2593/AquaTrack/replit.md

 The backend implements comprehensive CRUD operations for all major entities (customers, services, inventory, purchases) through a well-defined API interface.
 Error handling is centralized with proper HTTP status codes and error responses.
 The server includes middleware for request logging, JSON parsing, and authentication verification.

 ## Data Storage Solutions
-PostgreSQL serves as the primary database with separate development and production environments for data isolation and safe development practices.
+MySQL serves as the primary database hosted on Hostinger with separate development and production environments for data isolation and safe development practices.
 Drizzle ORM provides type-safe database interactions with automatic TypeScript inference from the schema definitions.
 The database schema includes tables for users, customers, services, rent dues, purchases, inventory items, and session storage.

 Database migrations are managed through Drizzle Kit with environment-aware configuration.
-Connection pooling is implemented using Neon's serverless PostgreSQL driver with optimized settings per environment (dev: 1-5 connections, prod: 2-10 connections).
+Connection pooling is implemented using MySQL2 driver with optimized settings per environment (dev: 1-5 connections, prod: 2-10 connections).
 The system automatically validates environment configuration on startup and provides comprehensive logging.

+**Database Configuration:**
+- **Development:** u866935527_dev_phw (Hostinger MySQL) - Used in Replit development
+- **Production:** u866935527_purehomewaters (Hostinger MySQL) - Used for deployment

 ## Authentication and Authorization
 The application implements role-based authentication using mobile number/password credentials with scrypt hashing for enhanced security.
 User sessions are stored in PostgreSQL using connect-pg-simple, providing persistent session management.
 The system supports multiple user roles (admin, manager, service boy) with comprehensive role-based access controls: